vueza/create-sanity-app/README.md

-# Next.js Monorepo with Sanity CMS
+# Next.js Monorepo with Sanity Content Operating System

 A full-stack template built with: